 Tree Protection Guidelines

-Tree protection guidelines are established for projects subject to Chapter 8.52 ‘City Trees and Tree Protection’ and for projects for which compliance with the Tree Protection Guidelines is a condition of approval.
-Specifically, the guidelines seek to avoid negative impacts that may occur during construction such as:
+The City’s Tree Protection Guidelines are established for projects subject to Chapter 8.52 ‘City Trees and Tree Protection’ and for projects for which compliance with the Tree Protection Guidelines is a condition of approval.
+Specifically, the guidelines seek to avoid negative impacts to protected trees that may occur during construction such as:

 - Mechanical injury to roots, trunks or branches